CSC207-fiveguys/music-java-app/README.md

 # Problem Domain Description
 We have chosen **Music Organization/Streaming Service** as our project domain.
 Possible use cases include the following.
+* sign-up
 * login
 * search for song
 * favourite a song
 * create playlist
-* add song to playlist
+* add song to a playlist
 * add friend
 * share playlist with friend